 Business is an infinite game same as life.
-The right mindset isn’t to be “the best” or beat the competition but to stay in the game as long as possible.
 So what does your response to the coronavirus say about your mindset?
 Are you a finite or infinite business player?

 The game of life